Bring a new brand identity to life as an organization broadens its focus

 Momentum’s assistance was significant.
 The new layout enables us to implement a different style of service delivery – a retail style that is more interactive, open and accommodates more member interaction and engagement.”

-Greg Sasssaman, President & CEO / RiverFall Credit Union
+Greg Sasssaman, Former President & CEO / RiverFall Credit Union

 RiverFall’s branch prototype incorporated the narrative of the credit union’s history and its new name.
 The river theme also came to life in Riverfall’s rebranding campaign, “Fresh Banking.”
 Existing branches needed to be updated to the new prototype design, and one older branch presented a particular challenge with its vintage 1980s exterior that clashed with the new prototype design.
 But Momentum took on the challenge and transformed the building to look like a new construction, even staining the brick to make it look vibrant and fresh!